G-Sravanthi/Weird-Parts-of-JS/README.md

 ### JSON (JavaScript Object Notation)
 * A string of data that is almost identical to object literal syntax except all property names have to be wrapped in quotes.
 JSON is a subset of object literal syntax, meaning that all object literal cannot be used as JSON, but all JSON can be used as object literal.
 ### Hoisting
 * The JS Engine hoists important values to the top of the script when code is run.
 Upon execution, the parser identifies variables and functions, creating memory for those values at the top of the compiled code.
 This hoisting happens in two steps during the execution context.
 In the creation phase of the execution context, all variables are hoisted pointing to `undefined` as the value, where as functions are hoisted pointing to the function code.
 In the execution phase all variables are defined and code is executed.
+### Synchronous
+* Code is read and executed in the order that is parsed.
+The JS Engine runs synchronously through code.
+### Asynchronous
+* Code that does not run in a particular order, but instead is executed to completion based on a trigger event.
+The browser run asynchronously through events as they are added to the even queue passed by the JS Engine.
 ### First Class Functions
 * Functions act differently in the JS Engine compared to other languages, because everything you can do with other types (string, number, boolean, etc.) you can do with functions.
 Functions can be assigned to variables, passed around, and created on the fly.
 Functions are objects in JS.
 It is a special type of object with 2 special properties that regular objects do not have.
 The name property, that is optional, and the code property that holds the code to be preformed when the function is invoked.
 ### Function Expression